dereknguyen269/ai-ide-best-practices/README.md

 *   **Theme:** Choose a theme that's comfortable for your eyes.
 *   **Extensions:** While Cursor is powerful on its own, you can still install extensions for additional functionality.

-> **Related:** [Optimizing Cursor for Your Workflow](https://cursor.sh/blog/cursor-configuration-guide) - Learn how to set up Cursor for different types of projects and coding styles.

 ## 4. Understand Context Limits

 Cursor's AI has a context window, meaning it can only "see" a limited amount of code at a time.
 For very large projects: